 The house was then sold to Henry and Joan Trevor (Maurice Kaufmann, Nanette Newman).
 For awhile things were fine.
 Then creepy things began to happen with the electricity.
 Eventually they called in a psychic investigator name Burdon (Colin Gordon).
 He in turn brings in Mrs. Bucknall (Molly Urquhart).
 Mrs. Bucknall has a séance.
 During her trance she finds out what really happened to Stella and Clive and who or what is still in the house.

 “House of Mystery” was released in 1961 and was directed by Vernon Sewell.
 It is a British supernatural mystery film and basically a quota quickie but a well done one.
+The film is done in the portmanteau anthology style with some hyperlink cinema undertones.
 It’s also a low budget film that makes the most use of a small cast and only a couple sets.
 The movie was based on the play “L’Angoisse” by Celia de Vilyars and Pierre Mills.
 The film aired in the U.S. as an episode of the TV series "Kraft Mystery Theatre".